Los Angeles County Arrest Records and Warrant Search

 To carry out a Los Angeles County warrant search, you are advised to visit the sheriff office and go over their criminal databases.
 Since 1988, LA County Sheriff Department (LASD) has been operating the CWS – a comprehensive database that contains all warrants that have been issued by the county's law enforcement agencies.
 The data is also delivered to the state's authorities and to the National Crime Information Center managed by the FBI.

-Carrying out an arrest search
+Carrying out an Arrest Search

 You can conduct an LA County inmate search by referring to the electronic inquiry tool found on the LASD's website.
 The data shown includes the detainee's personal details and physical description, the date on which he or she was taken into custody, release date, charge level, the jail where he or she is held, bail information and future court dates.

-If Los Angeles County arrest records provide you with insufficient information, you can opt for a wider California inmate search using the electronic data bank offered by the state’s Correctional Department.
+If Los Angeles County arrest records provide you with insufficient information, you can opt for a wider California inmate search using the electronic data bank offered by the state's Correctional Department.
+You will need to insert either a name or a CDCR number.
+You will be presented with an inmate's admission date, parole eligible date and most importantly the specific facility where he/she serves time.